In Russia, recovery of damages is a universal remedy available for a wronged party.

 The Civil Code establishes only a general framework for damages calculation.
 In particular, the Civil Code: (1) defines that damages should be calculated with a 'reasonable degree of reliability'; (2) establishes that the calculation of loss of profit may be based on approximation; and (3) allows experts calculating the amount of damages the right to use methods of calculation of concrete and abstract damages (as explained in more detail above).

-Furthermore, the Law on State Court and Expert Activities contains the general rule that an expert must carry out his or her examination objectively, thoroughly and fully, based on scientific and practical standards within the limits of his or her specialisation.
+Furthermore, the Federal Law on State Court and Expert Activities No. 75-FZ dated 31 May 2011 contains the general rule that an expert must carry out his or her examination objectively, thoroughly and fully, based on scientific and practical standards within the limits of his or her specialisation.
 The expert's opinion must be based on assumptions that are verifiable and relevant, and must draw reliable conclusions derived from the scientific and practical data.

 In addition, there are subordinate legislative acts that define the methodology for calculating damages in specific cases.
-For example, there is a specific methodology for the calculation of damages arising from the illegal dissemination of insider information.6
+For example, there is a specific methodology for the appraisal of various assets in dispute and calculation of damages arising from the illegal dissemination of insider information.

 vii Oral and written submissions

 In general, precedents are not binding in Russia.
-However, lower courts tend to follow the positions of the higher courts, though without relying on them directly (except for certain positions of the highest courts in Russia – the Supreme Court and the Constitutional Court).
+However, lower courts tend to follow the positions of the higher courts established upon review of respective cases, especially positions of the highest courts – the Supreme Court and the Constitutional Court.

 i Recovery of real damages